Contact Center Solutions Featured Article

 First, write out a succinct and professional e-mail that captures your problem and what you want done about it.
 Send it to the company's CEO (it may take a little sleuthing work to figure out the CEO's e-mail address).
 Though you probably won't get a response, you'll be able to use this e-mail later.

 Second, choose the social media channel where you have the most “clout.”
 If you’re comfortable on Facebook and have lots of friends, choose that.
-If you're more a Twitter (News - Alert) person and have lots of followers, go for it.
+If you're more a Twitter person and have lots of followers, go for it.
 Post or link to your “story,” in the format of your letter to the CEO.
 Don't go overboard with emotion, hysteria or profanity, or you're likely to get ignored...by everyone.

 What you DO want to do, says Breslin, is start a fire – one the company will need to rush to put out.